Welcome to our action-packed programme of talks, outings and activities.

 Entry is from 6.20pm and tea/coffee/biscuits are available and the opportunity to socialise.
 Speakers give an illustrated presentation for 45mins-1 hour and then open the floor for questions.

 On site parking is limited to blue badge holders only.
-There is a car park nearby on Claremont Road.
-The Museum is a 300m walk from Haymarket Metro and bus stations.
-For directions, click here.
+There is a public car park directly opposite the Ridley Building on Claremont Road.

-Non-members are very welcome to attend but we ask that they kindly make a donation on the night to support these lectures.
+Non-members are very welcome to attend, and we ask that they kindly make a donation on the night to support these lectures.